• Bloglovin

 Parmesan Steamed Egg Custard with Asparagus and Peas

-Yield: 4 servings
+yields: 4 servings

 Ingredients

-• 4 eggs
+• 4 large eggs

 • 1 cup vegetable broth, chicken broth, or if you're feeling ambitious, parmesan pea broth

-• 1/4 cup freshly grated parmesan cheese
+• ¼ cup freshly grated parmesan cheese

 • 2 spears of asparagus, thinly sliced diagonally

-• 2-3 tablespoons English peas (from about 8-10 pea pods)
+• 2-3 tablespoons English peas, from about 8-10 pea pods

-• ½ teaspoon salt, plus another pinch
+• ½ teaspoon kosher salt, plus another pinch

 • Pinch pepper